kostivasiev/ecloud/.gitlab/issue_templates/Bug-Report.md

 <!--- THIS TEMPLATE IS TO BE USED FOR BUG REPORTS -->

-## Summary

-Summarize the bug encountered concisely
+### Summary <!--Summarise the bug encountered concisely -->

-## Steps to reproduce

-How do you reproduce the issue - this is very important

-If applicable, add screenshots to help explain the problem as these really help.
+### Steps to reproduce <!-- How do you reproduce the issue - this is very important.
+If possible add screenshots to help explain the problem -->

-## What is the current bug behaviour?

-What actually happens
+### What is the current bug behaviour? <!-- What actually happens -->

-## What is the expected correct behaviour?

-What should be happening instead
+### What is the expected correct behaviour? <!-- What should be happening instead -->

-## If not covered above, where is this bug occurring?

-Please give the location/page/screen within the application, system or website.
+### If not covered above, where is this bug occurring? <!-- Please give the location/page this where it can be found/seen -->

-## Possible fixes

-If you can, link to the line of code that might be responsible for the problem, or any other thoughts on what it may be to aid triage
+### Possible fixes <!-- If you can, link to the code that might be causing the problem, or thoughts on what it may be to aid triage -->

-## How would you categorise this? <!--- Delete as appropriate -->
+### How would you categorise this? <!--- Delete as appropriate -->

 Service Affecting - this bug is affecting the uptime of the customers solution /label ~"Service Affecting"